 Through the prism of Jeff Goldblum’s always inquisitive and highly entertaining mind, nothing is as it seems.
 Each episode is centered around something we all love — like sneakers or ice cream — as Jeff pulls the thread on these deceptively familiar objects and unravels a wonderful world of astonishing connections, fascinating science and history, amazing people, and a whole lot of surprising big ideas and insights.
 You will only find this show on Disney+.

 18) Race To The Center Of The Earth

 Four teams of adventurers embark on a quest to sprint around the world on a challenging course in the hopes of beating the others to a buoy in the middle of the ocean on which is stashed a $1 million prize.
 If you enjoyed “The Amazing Race”, this is very similar to that and I’m really enjoying it!

 17) Life Below Zero

 This National Geographic series allows viewers go deep into an Alaskan winter to meet six tough and resilient residents as they try to stay one step ahead of storms and man-eating beasts to make it through to spring.
 The closest neighbour to Sue Aikens is more than 300 miles away.
 Eric Salitan subsists solely on what he hunts and forages.
 Chip and Agnes Hailstone catch fish for currency in bartering for supplies, and Andy and Kate Bassich use their pack of sledge dogs for transportation.
-Disney recently added a new season to Disney+ in the United States.
+Disney recently added episodes from spin-off series “Next Generation”.

 16) Shark Beach With Chris Hemsworth